shahadd9/Smart-PT-gp1/README.md

 # Smart-PT
 **Smart-PT** stands for "Smart Personal Trainer" is an Android mobile application written using **Java** and **Python** it is developed as a purpose for the graduation project.

-This application will simulate the role of a personal trainer by creating a workout plan for users, tracking the progress, and observing the user's workout
+This application will simulate the role of a personal trainer by creating a workout plan for users, tracking the progress, and guiding the user's workout

 # Application Description
-This Application will simulate the role of a personal trainer by creating a workout plan depending on the user's information tracking the progress of the user over time, and observing the user's workout by providing audio instructions as well as feedback in real-time.
+This Application will simulate the role of a personal trainer by creating a workout plan depending on the user's information tracking the progress of the user over time, and guiding the user's workout by providing audio instructions as well as feedback in real-time.
 Therefore, the application can provide smart workout recommendations that are tailored to users’ preferences and needs.
 That can be done through a **recommendation system model** by using the information provided by the user such as (height, weight, age, fitness level, available equipment, training days).